avelino/awesome-go/README.md

 - [goa](https://github.com/goa-go/goa) - goa is just like koajs for golang, it is a flexible, light, high-performance and extensible web framework based on middleware.
 - [Golax](https://github.com/fulldump/golax) - A non Sinatra fast HTTP framework with support for Google custom methods, deep interceptors, recursion and more.
 - [Golf](https://github.com/dinever/golf) - Golf is a fast, simple and lightweight micro-web framework for Go.
 It comes with powerful features and has no dependencies other than the Go Standard Library.
+- [gominima](https://github.com/gominima/minima) - A simple, minimal and performant framework for go made to scale, with 0 external dependencies.
 - [Gondola](https://github.com/rainycape/gondola) - The web framework for writing faster sites, faster.
 - [gongular](https://github.com/mustafaakin/gongular) - Fast Go web framework with input mapping/validation and (DI) Dependency Injection.
 - [GoTuna](https://github.com/gotuna/gotuna) - Minimalistic web framework for Go with mux router, middlewares, sessions, templates, embedded views and static files.